LiveHelperChat/doc/docs/language.md

 ## I have updated translation file but still I see untranslated text?

-Clear cache in back office.
+* Clear cache in back office.
+* If you are updating widget text also disable network cache in chrome to be sure new content is delivered.

 ## How to switch from LTR to RTL language, how to add RTL language?
 Since 1.30v we have support for full RTL language.